 Accessible Entrance and Parking

-There is approved accessible parking, for vehicles displaying the appropriate disability permits, located in the Ohio Statehouse Underground Parking Garage.
+There is approved accessible parking, for vehicles displaying the appropriate disability permits, located in the Ohio Statehouse parking garage.
 Garage entrances are on Broad, Third and State Streets.
 Vehicles displaying the appropriate disability permits can access the parking facility even when it is "full."

 There is also a drop-off area located on the east side of the Capitol Square complex on Third Street.
 This area allows for a driver to drop off a passenger directly in front of an accessible entrance to the Ohio Statehouse without paying the parking fees.